 We use Suboxone detox treatment for heroin addiction, as we find it to be a much better alternative to Methadone, which used to be the detox treatment of choice.
 Suboxone detox is a synthetic opiate that has a number of benefits, including lessened depression and withdrawal symptoms.
 Suboxone is also a more convenient detox therapy.

-Symptoms of heroin withdrawal and other substance abuse are highly individual and they may vary in type and intensity, based on the severity of heroin abuse, general state of physical health, co-existence of mental health disorders, family history of addiction and the patient’s history of detoxification.
-Generally though, symptoms are anxiety, insomnia, agitation, muscle pain, sweating, nausea, vomiting, cramps, diarrhea, goosebumps and watery eyes.
+Symptoms of heroin withdrawal and other substance abuse are highly individual and they may vary in type and intensity, based on the severity of heroin abuse, a general state of physical health, co-existence of mental health disorders, family history of addiction and the patient’s history of detoxification.
+Generally, though, symptoms are anxiety, insomnia, agitation, muscle pain, sweating, nausea, vomiting, cramps, diarrhea, goosebumps, and watery eyes.